yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Infrastructure edition.md

 6. You can now sign in, sign out, and register users to the website.

->**Note**: You can optionally publish this application to Azure and test sign in, sign out continues to work from the deployed URL
+>**Note**: You can optionally publish this application to Azure and test sign in, sign out continues to work from the deployed URL.

 ## After the hands-on lab